nischolas/antigravity-spotify/README.md

 # Spotify Streaming History Visualized

-A privacy-first web application that lets you upload your Spotify Extended Streaming History data, and discover your true listening habits processed locally in your browser.
+A privacy-first web application that lets you import your Spotify Extended Streaming History data, and discover your true listening habits processed locally in your browser.

 ## How to Use